 720-484-5869

-In addition to ten professional-grade outdoor courts, Epic Pickleball has four beers on tap, three of which rotate and are from Launch Pad Brewery in Aurora.
-It also serves canned beer, wine, cocktails and seltzer.
-The club works with Etai’s to offer sandwiches, wraps and protein boxes; it also carries snacks available such as Kind Bars, Clif Bars and trail mix.
-In summer, the club will host various food trucks to offer different cuisine options to members and visitors.
+When it debuts on April 20, Epic Pickleball will have four beers on tap, three of which rotate and are from Launch Pad Brewery in Aurora.
+It will also serve canned beer, wine, cocktails and seltzer.
+The club works with Etai’s to offer sandwiches, wraps and protein boxes.
+There are also quick snacks available such as Kind Bars, Clif Bars and trail mix.
+During summer, the club will host various food trucks to offer different cuisine options to members and visitors.

 Options like this loaded sausage sandwich from CHUBurger are available at 3rd Shot in Longmont.